-According to city officials, the latest results for radium levels in Lewiston, Winona, and Stockton are all acceptable.
-The cities each took different approaches to solving their radium problems.
+According to city officials, the latest results for radium levels in Lewiston, Winona, and Stockton are all below the limit for radium.
+The cities each took different approaches to solving their water quality problems.

 In Winona, the city added a radium-removing chemical — potassium permanganate — to its water treatment process in January 2017.
 Radium test results can take months to get back from the lab, and in March, the city received results showing that the chemical treatment was not working.

 That was a cheaper, generic version of potassium permanganate, Nelson said, and after it failed, city staff went with the name brand: TonkaZorb.
-The brand-name additive came with its hardware, Nelson said, and it is expected to cost the city around $140,000.
+The brand-name additive came with its own hardware, Nelson said, and a $140,000 price tag.
 It was installed last August.
 The early indication is promising.
-Last October, the city got the results from a sample taken on August 15, 2017, showing that the radium level at Westfield was just under the federal limit.
+Last October, the city got the results from a sample taken on August 15, 2017, showing that the radium level at Westfield was just under the federal limit: 4.9 picocuries.
 “At this point, we need to keep testing,” Nelson said.
 “Four-point-nine [picocuries] is below the limit, but it’s certainly not as low as we’d like to get it.”

 In years past, Lewiston has dealt with nitrate pollution in drinking water, as well as radium.
 There is tradeoff for cities trying to deal with both, Peterson said.
 Deeper wells tend to have less nitrate but more radium, she explained.
 In 2007, the city was mixing a well with high nitrates — well number three — with a well with high radium — well number four — to produce water that could meet the standards for both.
 However, in 2016, Lewiston built a new well — well number five — at a cost of $904,580, according to the city clerk, and sealed well number three.
 “Nitrate levels are a thing of the past,” Lewiston Public Works Director Curt Benter said.